-A Google search for "women in chocolate" or "women's chocolate" primarily raises the question of why women (allegedly) love to eat chocolate and why they need it to live.
-You have to go beyond the usual 2-3 Google pages to actually find serious texts on the subject of “women in chocolate”.
+When you search Google for “Women in Chocolate” or “Women in Chocolate”, the main question that comes up is why women (supposedly) like to eat chocolate so much and need it to live.
+You have to go beyond the usual 2-3 Google pages to actually find serious texts on the topic of “women in chocolate”.
 The topic is more relevant and important than ever!
+In this article we address the issue and give tips on how you as consumers can contribute to gender equality in the chocolate sector.

 Women in cocoa farming and the chocolate supply chain